Changissnz/the_problem_with_ai_exemplified__09-14-2026/README.md

 Mostly everyone that has kept up with the A.I. developments would have concluded this government-backed industry is strongly suspect of being heavily subsidized and state-sponsored because... it actually is.
-If a person is not an investor, and the financial gains that come their way during this A.I. wave are not extravagant, the state-sponsored aspect is one of the best answers.
+If a person is not an investor, and the financial gains that come their way during this A.I. wave are not extravagant, the state-sponsored aspect is quite justifiable.
+Utility and such.

 The public announcements for these A.I. corporations claim they are raking in a lot of capital.
 These A.I. corporations have also made it very difficult for competitors, not as heavily backed as them, to compete with them.
 And also, the industry hires the "top talent": the "top talent" usually comes from